Luducrous/Luducrous/README.md

 #

 ## 🙋🏼&nbsp; **About Me**
-+ Studying Business Information Technology at the University of Twente
++ 📚 Studying _Business Information Technology_ at the University of Twente (2nd year)
++ :heart: Mountain-biking, snowboarding